- Potato towers are a form of extreme hilling that uses a structure to add a foot or more of soil above the seed tuber.

 - Conventional container growing works fine with potatoes but potato towers don’t work.

 You have probably read about potato towers somewhere on the Internet.
 The idea is immediately appealing: rather than strain your back growing potatoes in the ground, you can grow just one plant, but keep adding soil to it in layers to increase the yield.
 This is essentially extreme hilling, adding 12 to 30 inches or more of soil over the top of the seed piece instead of the more typical 4 to 6 inches.
 Each additional layer delivers roughly a doubling of the yield versus growing the plant in the ground.
 At the end of the season, you just take the tower apart and hundreds of pounds of perfect spuds tumble out at your feet.
 The only problem with this idea is that it isn’t true.
 You will find no research that supports this idea.
 You will also not find any photographic evidence that is not obviously faked.
 The claims about the physiological basis for this idea are totally wrong.
 Despite these limitations, the myth persists and grows stronger each year.
-A friend called the potato tower phenomenon “the single worst piece of gardening advice that you see frequently on the Internet,” and although the Internet is chock full of terrible gardening advice, I think he is probably right because towers require a substantial investment of time and material that brings no benefits.
+Nathan Pierce, a moderator for the Kenosha Potato Project, called the potato tower phenomenon “the single worst piece of gardening advice that you see frequently on the Internet,” and although the Internet is chock full of terrible gardening advice, I think he is probably right because towers require a substantial investment of time and material that brings no benefits.
 This post will take a look at the history of this idea and delve into the reasons why it simply doesn’t work.